How to Apply

 Find out more about these sessions and upcoming dates.

-You’ve completed your teacher education outside Ontario in a language other
+If you completed your teacher education program outside of Ontario in a language

-You need to have documents translated if you received your education in a
+You need to have documents translated if any of your documents (like a birth

 or marriage certificate) are in a language other than English or French.